In Him Ministries:

 “Let not any of our ministers set an evil example in the eating of flesh-meat.
 Let them and their families live up to the light of health reform.
 Let not our ministers animalize their own nature and the nature of their children.”

 Yet, Romans 14:2 says, “One person believes he may eat anything, while the weak person eats only vegetables.”
 Who’s guidelines should we follow, Ellen White’s or the Bible’s?
-Notice that the person who insists on eating only vegetables (for religious purposes) is the weaker person.
+Notice that the person who insists on eating only vegetables (for religious purposes), is the weaker person.

-The false teachings of Ellen G. White and the Seventh-day Adventist Church deny the finished work of Christ Jesus on our behalf.
+The false teachings of Ellen G. White and the Seventh-day Adventist Church deny the finished work of Jesus Christ on our behalf.

 No matter what they say, there is nothing wrong with eating meat.
 If eating meat was to become an issue for the New Testament Church in the latter days, Christ’s Apostles and Prophets would have warned us, but they did not!
 Christians have never been under the Old Covenant Law, or its dietary restrictions and cleanliness laws.